-3.2 Description of E-tutor Program
+3.2 Procedure of E-tutor Program

-Figure 2.
-Process of E-tutor program during the first semester.
+Figure 2, Process of E-tutor program during the first semester.

 In the first semester, the E-tutor program consisted of four stages: 1. matching of participants, 2. pre-training workshop for the E-tutor program, 3. online tutoring and 4.
 Experience-sharing meeting (Fig. 2).
+Before the pre-service teachers started online instruction, the researchers and the staff in charge of E-tutor program at Chunghwa Telecom determined the time when the pre-service teachers and students can participate in online instruction. the researchers and the staff matched the pre-service teachers with students n this study.

-In the first stage, the pre-service teachers were matched with students.
-After the matching, Chung Hwa Telecom held a two-hour pre-training workshop for the pre-service teachers.
+One week before the start of the online instruction, Chunghwa Telecom held a two-hour pre-training workshop for the pre-service teachers.
 The purpose of the workshop was to familiarize the pre-service teachers with the X-learn system, the process and the objective of E-tutor program.
-During the two-hour workshop, the pre-service teachers were told about their students, and were given the opportunity to use the X-learn system.
+During the two-hour workshop, the pre-service teachers had the opportunity to use the X-learn system.
 Technicians were available to help solve the problems faced by the pre-service teachers.
-After the pre-training workshop, the pre-service teachers began to give one-on-one online tutoring through the X-learning system two hours a week in their dormitory or in the computer lab.
+Briefly, the pre-service teachers instructed online through the X-learning system two hours a week in their dormitory; however the computer lab in school was available to the pre-service teachers who lack computer equipments.

 Experience-sharing meetings were held in the midterm and final weeks of the semester for the pre-service teachers to exchange their online tutoring experience.

-Figure 3.
-Process of E-tutor program during the second semester.
+Figure 3, Process of E-tutor program during the second semester.

-A face-to-face meeting was held for the pre-service teachers and the students before their online instruction, in the second semester, to enable them to get to know each other (Fig. 3).
+According the feedback from the participants in the first semester, a face-to-face meeting was held for the pre-service teachers and the students before their online instruction, in the second semester, to enable them to get to know each other (Fig. 3).

 Table 4.
-Differences between the t wo semesters
+Differences between the two semesters